 From Our Editors

 Originally constructed to serve the Kent collieries, the East Kent Railway is today a heritage attraction for the masses.
 Visitors can ride the restored trains between the villages of Shepherdswell and Eythorne -- a distance of two miles.
-The visitor centre is home to Colonel's Cafe where guests can refuel with a selection of food and drink, and special summer events see the outdoor barbecue fired up.
-A miniature railway ride is a big pull for the kids and the highly detailed Walmer Model Railway is a hit with enthusiasts both young and old.
+There are two miniature railways, a 5" by the cafe and a new 7&1/4" woodland miniature railway.
 Entry to The Knees Woodland is gained from the main car park, and customers can enjoy walks through the 350-year-old woodland which was once the site of World War II trenches and a water tank that was used to refill the steam engines.
 In addition, the museum boasts a visitor centre, located in the platform yard at Shepherdswell along with a gift shop.